 If the sales training company is conducting the sessions, you want to make sure the company’s facilitators have experience working in similar situations/settings.
 For global companies with sales resources concentrated in various regions, I recommend creating a grid so you can see where you’ll need facilitation assistance and which languages you’ll need to support.
 This will also help you make decisions about whether the training should be delivered in person (are there are enough participants in a region to support onsite delivery?) or whether you should look at virtual instructor-led programs for remote regions with fewer participants.

 On the other hand, if the training is going to be delivered through in-house resources, it is essential to understand the training partner’s licensing terms, train-the-trainer program, and support resources.
 If you need to add more participants than your initial estimate, be sure to ask about licensing terms and any associated fees you might incur

 Area #6: Program Sustainability

 Your investment in training is predicated on improving selling skills and associated sales behaviors.
 As such, you should look for programs that include reinforcement components as well as pre- and post-training assessments.
-Make sure the plan is holistic and that you clearly understand what will happen before, during, and after training to ensure training application and adoption by the participants.
+Make sure the plan is holistic and that you clearly understand what will happen before, during, and after training to ensure application and adoption by the participants.

 Area #7: References

 As a final point, you should ask to speak to references.
-While the above points will help you narrow in on the right training partner, it is reassuring to speak with other clients to understand their experience and outcomes.
-It’s not enough to have the sales training provider send you case studies or training success metrics.
-You really need to talk to other clients and ask, “What was it like working with this particular training provider?
+While the above points will help you narrow in on the right partner, it is reassuring to speak with other clients to understand their experience and outcomes.
+It’s not enough to have the sales training provider send you case studies or success metrics.
+You really need to talk to other clients and ask, “What was it like working with this particular provider?
 What were your objectives, and did the program meet those objectives?
 How has the training impacted sales performance?”

 By exploring the seven areas above, you should be well on your way to selecting the right partner for your sales training initiative.